rannerboy/corona-transition2/README.md

     verticalIntensity = 0.75, -- A value between 0-1.
 Default = 0.5.
     horizontalIntensity = 0.75, -- A value between 0-1.
 Default = 0.5.

-    horizontalDirection, = One of {"alternate", "right", "left", "random" }.
+    horizontalDirection = "random", -- One of {"alternate", "right", "left", "random" }.
 Default = "alternate".

     randomness = 0.75, -- A value between 0-1.
 A larger value means more randomness.
 Default = 0.5.